Hand and Wrist Teaching Rounds – Ulnocarpal Impaction and DRUJ Instability

 Type of Fellowship: Clinical Fellowship

-Fellowship Supervisors: Drs Paul E. Beaulé (Director), Sasha Carsen, George Grammatopoulos, Kevin Smit and Geoffrey Wilkin.
+Fellowship Attending/Affiliated Surgeons: Drs.
+Paul Beaulé, Sasha Carsen, George Grammatopoulos, Bogdan Matache, Kevin Smit and Geoffrey Wilkin.

 Hospital Affiliation: The Ottawa Hospital (TOH), Children’s Hospital of Eastern Ontario (CHEO) and Hawkesbury District and General Hospital (HGH).